wesselvanderaart/cgls-docker/Readme.md

 `docker container run  -p 30304:30304  chaosgroup-ls`

 # Issues
-* At the moment the server activates with the Chaos acount with every restart of the container.
+* The server has to activate with the Chaos acount at every restart of the container.
 Not a big deal but it would be nice to be able to delete the credentials file after inital activation.